The Culture in the Workplace Questionnaire™ Overview

 Understanding one's own culture and the impact of culture on the actions of others is essential for effective global business interactions.
-The Culture in the Workplace Questionnaire" will provide you with insights about yourself and a better understanding of how your cultural preferences, as well as the cultural preferences of others, impact working relationships.
-It will also provide you with a framework for understanding diverse approaches to workplace interactions such as problem solving, working in teams and managing projects.
+The Culture in the Workplace Questionnaire™ will provide you with insights about yourself and provide you a better understanding of how your cultural preferences, as well as the cultural preferences of others, impact working relationships.
+It also willprovide you with a framework for understanding diverse approaches to workplace interactions such as problem solving, working in teams and managing projects.

 Background on the Culture in the Workplace Questionnaire™